slamj1/MitieNetCore/README.md

 If running the Unit Tests or the TestConsoleApp, make sure to drop the trained ner model file into the root of the solution (where sample1.txt is located).

+Official Nuget is at -> https://www.nuget.org/packages/MitieNetCore/1.0.0 and is a 64bit build.

 # TODO: